uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Technical Description**

 The value of /<span>&#42;</span>/CustomsOfficeOfTransitDeclared/arrivalDateAndTimeEstimated field is considered valid<br />
-only if it is not LESS than or EQUAL to /<span>&#42;</span>/Message/Preparation date and time
+only if it is not LESS than or EQUAL to /<span>&#42;</span>/Message/preparationDateAndTime

 ## R0006

 **Functional Description**

-IF the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).
-Reference number&gt; is in set CL112 (CountryCodesCTC)
+IF the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).Reference number&gt; is in set CL112 (CountryCodesCTC)
-THEN the first two characters of at least one instance of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).
-Reference number&gt; shall be EQUAL to the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).
-Reference number&gt;;
+THEN the first two characters of at least one instance of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).Reference number&gt; shall be EQUAL to the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).Reference number&gt;;
-IF the first two characters of &lt;CUSTOMS OFFICE OF DEPARTURE.Reference number&gt; is in set CL112 (CountryCodesCTC) AND If the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).
-Reference number&gt; is in set CL010 (CountryCodesCommunity) THEN the first two characters of at least one instance of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).
-Reference number&gt; shall be in set CL010 (CountryCodesCommunity).
+IF the first two characters of &lt;CUSTOMS OFFICE OF DEPARTURE.Reference number&gt; is in set CL112 (CountryCodesCTC) AND If the first two characters of &lt;CUSTOMS OFFICE OF DESTINATION (DECLARED).Reference number&gt; is in set CL010 (CountryCodesCommunity) THEN the first two characters of at least one instance of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).Reference number&gt; shall be in set CL010 (CountryCodesCommunity).

 **Technical Description**